 Like with all the other companies on this list, Google also has a many active employee group’s aimed at empowering women.
 These include Google Women in Engineering and Women@Google.

-In addition, Google offer a minimum of 18 weeks paid maternity leave.
+In addition, Google offers a minimum of 18 weeks paid maternity leave.

 Johnson & Johnson